openshift/enhancements/enhancements/update/update-status-api.md

 ### CLI

-We could continue improving the `oc adm upgrade status` CLI command we prototyped for 4.16, placing all analysis logic into the `oc` client.
+We could continue improving the `oc adm upgrade status` CLI command we prototyped for 4.16 and extended in 4.17 and 4.18, placing all analysis logic into the `oc` client.
 This approach even has a significant advantage of being able to run the most recent code against older version clusters.
 The downside is that without a component continuously running in the cluster, the CLI invocation always only sees the current snapshot of the system state and is unable to implement some desirable features, such as knowing when certain states started or stopped occurring.
 Additionally, the business case for the feature is to enable multiple UXes (oc, web console, OCM) to report the core platform status/health, so implementing advanced logic in one of the clients would not provide any benefit to the others.

 ### OLM Operator

 USC could be an optional operator delivered via OLM together with the `UpdateStatus` CRD.
-This means nobody pays any complexity or operational costs unless they explicitly opt-in by installing the optional operator.
-The disadvantage of this approach is that the update is still a core functionality of the platform, realized by platform code through platform-managed resources.
+This means nobody pays any complexity or operational costs unless they explicitly opt in by installing the optional operator.
+The disadvantage of this approach is that the update is still a core functionality of the platform, performed by platform code through platform-managed resources.
 To be able to report platform update status/health, either the operator would need to contain all analysis logic (essentially locking the architecture into the state proposed here), or the platform would still need to be modified to expose necessary information.

-Explicit installation would likely hamper feature adoption.
+Explicit opt-in through optional operator installation would likely hamper adoption.
 Many admins would likely require the feature only after they encounter an issue during the update without previously installing the operator.

 Lastly, maintaining such an optional operator would be difficult because it would need to support multiple platform versions somehow.
 It is also unclear how we would treat form factors such as HyperShift.

 ### CVO
-In standalone OCP, the CVO manages the overall process of updating a cluster and contains some form of status/health reporting through its `ClusterOperator`-like status `Progressing`/`Failing` conditions.
+In standalone OCP, the CVO manages the overall process of updating a cluster and contains some form of status/health reporting through its `ClusterOperator`-like status `Progressing` and `Failing` conditions.
 The CVO could be extended with the functionality proposed for the USC.
 However, this would be suboptimal for HyperShift, where the CVO does not manage updates.
 Additionally, the CVO is a complex, hard-to-maintain component (it is an old-school operator where individual controllers are implemented directly, without utilizing controller library code from library-go), and extending it with new functionality would only increase its complexity.

 ### Cluster Health API instead of Update Status API